KhanDoors/merntestapp/README.md

+# MERN Stack 2019

+ES6, Mongo Atlas React Hooks

-# Node.JS
+## Node.JS

 Allows JavaScript to be written on the server as opposed to written in the browser.
 Synchronous -> Blocking IO
 Asynchronous -> Non-Blocking IO
 Node.JS is a single thread synchronous process.
 Therefore we must use callbacks in order to achieve an asynchronous non-blocking process (not technically asynchronous but feels that way).
 This can lead to 'Callback Hell', identified by the flying 'V' formation, if not written properly.
 We use Promises and/or Async/Await to avoid 'Callback Hell'.

-## NPM Packages:
+### NPM Packages:

-npm Init - to create package.json file.
+'npm Init' - to create package.json file.

-npm install for regular dependencies (--save deprecated)
+'npm install' for regular dependencies (--save deprecated)

-npm i --save-dev or (-D) for development dependencies
+'npm i --save-dev or (-D)' for development dependencies

-npm i nodemon --global (install globally, across your machine)
+'npm i nodemon --global' (install globally, across your machine)

-npm uninstall nodemon (deletes a package)
+'npm uninstall nodemon' (deletes a package)

 Common Packages: